mudler/LocalAI/docs/content/docs/features/GPU-acceleration.md

       containers:
         - env:
             - name: HIP_VISIBLE_DEVICES
+              value: '0'
-              value: '0' # This variable
+              # This variable indicates the devices availible to container (0:device1 1:device2 2:device3) etc.
+              # For multiple devices (say device 1 and 3) the value would be '0,2'
+              # Please take note of this when an iGPU is present in host system.
           ...
           resources:
             limits: